How to use the command `autossh` (with examples)

 Explanation:

-• -f: Forks Autossh into the background.
+• -f: The command will execute in the background.

-Example output:
+Example Output:

-Use case 6: Run in the background, logging autossh debug output and ssh verbose output to files
+Use case 6: Run in the background, logging autossh debug output and SSH verbose output to files

 Code: